abarker/abarker.github.io/content/setting_up_vim_spellchecking.rst

 :category: vim
 :tags: vim, editor, linux
 :authors: Allen Barker
-:summary: Short instructions for setting up vim for spellchecking.
+:summary: Short instructions for setting up Vim for spellchecking.

 .. contents::
     :depth: 2

-These are short instructions for setting up the Vim editor to do spellchecking.
+These are short instructions for setting up the Vim or Gvim editor to do spellchecking.
 A Unix-type shell is assumed.

 1. Create a subdirectory of your ``.vim`` directory to hold the dictionary of new words: